Inflect logo

 FactorRating / DataNotes

-Disaster RiskHigh (89.02) – as of September 2025Elevated risk profile includes earthquake, wildfire, and drought hazards.
+Disaster RiskHigh (89.02 Score) – as of September 2025Primary risks include earthquake, wildfire, and drought.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps available within San Luis Obispo, as of September 2025.
-Secure, private connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, require extending network connections to major hubs in Los Angeles or Silicon Valley.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps located in San Luis Obispo.
+Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via private network links to primary data center markets in Los Angeles or the San Francisco Bay Area.

-Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Most interconnection is managed privately or routed through major exchange points in Los Angeles.
+Internet Exchange Points (IXPs): Public peering is not available locally.
+Interconnection is typically handled privately or through network transit to major exchange points in larger California cities.

 Power Analysis